connordelacruz/webdriver-test-tools/docs/source/prototypes.rst

 Overview
 ========

-.. todo expand

 The ``webdriver_test_tools`` package includes pre-defined subclasses of :class:`BasePage <webdriver_test_tools.pageobject.base.BasePage>` for common components like forms and navbars.
 These classes define common methods and attributes to reduce the amount of code needed to create page objects.

 Prototype classes support simplified YAML representations as well as pure Python.
-For details on YAML syntax, see :doc:`yaml`.
+This page is an overview of available prototypes and their attributes and pre-defined methods.
+For details on syntax and example usages, see :doc:`yaml`.

 FormObject